A "swarm" of 20,000 earthquakes hits Iceland | ExBulletin

 Icelandic Meteorological Office – IMO (Vedurstofan) March 8, 2021

-The swarm of the earthquake started on February 24 with a magnitude of 5.7 earthquake.
+The swarm of the earthquake began on February 24 with a magnitude of 5.7 tremor.
 A “swarm” is a series of mostly small earthquakes that often occur in the same area, and are not preceded by a large, identifiable earthquake, according to the US Geological Survey.

 Most Icelandic earthquakes were small, with only two earthquakes registering above 5.0 on the Richter scale.

-Earthquakes between 5.0 and 5.9 degrees are considered in the moderate range, and could cause minor damage to buildings, says Michigan Technological University.
+Earthquakes between 5.0 and 5.9 degrees are considered in the moderate range and could cause minor building damage, says Michigan Technological University.

-3 strong earthquakes strike near New Zealand; Tsunami warnings have been issued
+Officials review the threat facing California after major earthquakes that struck New Zealand

-Only minor damage has been reported, including some landslides in Reykians and rockfall.
+Only minor damage has been reported, including some landslides in Reykians and rockfalls.

 “People in Reykjavik wake up having an earthquake, and some sleep because of the earthquake,” Thorvaldor Thordarsson, a professor of volcanology at the University of Iceland, told the New York Times.
 “There are a lot of them, and that worries people, but don’t worry, the world is not going to collapse.”